 Architecture in Copenhagen

-Copenhagen is a cornucopia of inspiring world-class architecture and timeless interior design, based on exceptional democratic and humanistic principl...
+Copenhagen is the UNESCO-UIA World Capital of Architecture.
+The city offers inspiring world-class architecture and timeless interior design, based on ...

 Ørestad is where Copenhagen’s urban jungle meets its savannah.
 A 3 square km neighbourhood blessed with beautiful nature, cutting-edge architecture, and a growing gastronomic scene, making it one of the Danish capital’s best-kept secrets.